If you have used Django to build a web application before, then you likely have interacted with its robust permissions system.

 python manage.py migrate

-Having done all of that, you will find that the auth_group
+Having done all of that, you will find that the auth_group table now has the created_at column that you defined.

 This means that you can work with the field in queries like you would with any other field.
 The one downside to this approach is that you’re not provided with any Intellisense or auto-completion options; not that I know of, at the very least.

-Should you wish to add other fields in the future, any new migration file(s) will be added to auth_migrations
+Should you wish to add other fields in the future, any new migration file(s) will be added to auth_migrations.

 And that’s it for this post.
 Until the next one.